Cambridge line: Services

-All services on the line are operated by Thameslink and Great Northern, with the line forming part of the Great Northern route.
-A mix of stopping, semi-fast, and express services operate, with some trains between London Kings Cross and Kings Lynn not stopping at all on the line.
+All services on the line are operated by Thameslink and Great Northern, both parts of Greater Thameslink Railway with the line forming part of the Great Northern route.
+A mix of stopping, semi-fast, and express services operate, with some trains between London Kings Cross and King's Lynn not stopping at all on the line.
 All Thameslink services have been operated using their Desiro City units since February 2018, as part of the Thameslink programme.
 There are up to 8 trains per hour on the line between Cambridge and Brighton during peak times.
 The majority of Great Northern services are operated with Electrostar units.
 Great Northern also introduced s for their services to Letchworth in February 2025, which will replace some Class 387 units to allow them to be transferred to Southern.